abulka/freactive-python/README.md

 # Putting Reactivity back into Flet

-Is Flet's reversion to imperative programming a step backwards?
+Is Flet's use of imperative programming a breath of traditional fresh air or are you used to the features you get with a more  reactive framework?

 These days I am used to reactive programming, e.g. in vuejs, its nice to be able to update data and have all the UI update automatically.
-I like model (state) to UI auto binding.
+I've gotten used to model (state) to UI auto binding - especially in large complex projects.

 ## Possible Solution

-Instead of imperitively allowing the Flet UI control event callbacks e.g.
-`on_click`, to update the UI directly, we can use a more reactive programming approach to update the UI.
+I'm loving Flet, however I miss the reactivity of Vuejs and even Flutter.
+So I put together a solution - instead of imperitively allowing the Flet UI control event callbacks e.g. `on_click`, to update the UI directly, we update a reactive model, which in turn updates the Flet UI.

-We do this by introducing a level of indirection whereby the Flet UI control events callbacks instead update a model, and then the model notifies the UI abstractly, via special observing UI callback functions e.g. `update_counter_ui`.
+We are thus introducing a level of indirection whereby the Flet UI control events callbacks update a model, and then the model notifies the UI abstractly, via special observing UI callback functions e.g. `update_counter_ui`.

 The benefit of this approach is that the UI will be updated automatically whenever the model changes by any other means e.g.